ULTA-Web/DeepGrounder/README.md

 pip install -e ".[torch,metrics]"
 ```

-2. Download the dataset_info.json, mllm_rec_json.json, and qwen2_5_vl_full_sft.yaml we provided [here](https://huggingface.co/datasets/omlab/VLM-R1/tree/main/sft_related).
+2. Use the mllm_rec_json.json that we provided, nodify the dataset_info.json and qwen2_5_vl_full_sft.yaml.
 Put the json files in the `LLaMA-Factory/data` directory and the yaml file in the `LLaMA-Factory/examples/train_full` directory.
 3. Run the following command to train the SFT model.

 ```bash